jgillick/test-coverage-annotations/README.md

 - `access-token`: Your github access token.
 Needed to add annotations.
 - `coverage`: Path to the test coverage JSON file.
-- `coverage-working-directory`: The path of the directory that the coverage was generated in (see below)
+- `coverage-working-directory`: The path of the directory that the coverage was generated in.
+Defaults to pwd of the run. (see below for more details)
 - `only-changed-files`: Only annotate changed files in the PR.

 ## Full Example